MicrosoftDocs/azure-docs/articles/virtual-wan/scenario-bgp-peering-hub.md

 Configuring routing in this manner using the feature eliminates the need for static route entries on the virtual hub.
 Therefore, the configuration is simpler and route tables are updated dynamically when the configuration in connected virtual networks (like VNET5) changes.

-## <a name="branch-vnet"></a>Branch-to-VNet scenario
+## <a name="branch-vnet"></a>Branch VNet connectivity

 :::image type="content" source="./media/scenario-bgp-peering-hub/branch-vnet.png" alt-text="Graphic with Branch-to-VNet routing.":::

 In this scenario, the on-premises site named "NVA Branch 1" has a VPN configured to terminate on the VNET2 NVA.
+The goal is to configure routing between NVA Branch 1 and virtual network VNET1.

 ### Configuration steps without BGP peering

-To configure routing between NVA Branch 1 and virtual network VNET1, the following steps are required when BGP peering is not used on the virtual hub:
+The following steps are required when BGP peering is not used on the virtual hub:

 Virtual hub configuration